 After the story the children line up and get ready to go home for the day.
 Although the day is short, we manage to squeeze in lots of learning and fun during the day!

 Hi my name is Emma and welcome to the Senior Infants Green blog.
-See what we get up to in our first year of school!
+See what we get up to in our SECOND year of school!